TheodoreWolf/hyperoptax/README.md

 search_space = {"learning_rate": LogSpace(1e-5,1e-1, 100),
                 "final_lr_pct": LinearSpace(0.01, 0.5, 100)}

-search = BayesOptimiser(search_space, train_nn)
+search = BayesianOptimizer(search_space, train_nn)
 best_params = search.optimise(n_iterations=100,
                               n_parallel=10,
                               maximise=False,
-                              pmap=True
                               )
 ```
 ## 🔪 The Sharp Bits

 Since we are working in pure JAX the same [sharp bits](https://docs.jax.dev/en/latest/notebooks/Common_Gotchas_in_JAX.html) apply.
 Some consequences of this for hyperoptax:
-1. Parameters that change the length of an evaluation (e.g: epochs, generations...) can't be optimised in parallel.
+1. Parameters that change the length of an evaluation (e.g: epochs, generations...) can't be optimized in parallel.
-2. Neural network structures can't be optimised in parallel either.
+2. Neural network structures can't be optimized in parallel either.
 3. Strings can't be used as hyperparameters.

 ## 🫂 Contributing